thiblahute/meson-website/Reference-manual.md

 ### external library object ###

 Contains an external (i.e. not built as part of this project) library.
-This object has only one method, <tt>found</tt>, which returns whether the library was found.
+This object has only one method, `found`, which returns whether the library was found.

 ### generator object ###

 This object contains a generator that is used to transform files from one type to another by an executable (e.g. idl files into source code and headers).

-- <tt>process</tt> takes a list of files, causes them to be processed and returns an object containing the result which can then, for example, be passed into a build target definition.
+- `process` takes a list of files, causes them to be processed and returns an object containing the result which can then, for example, be passed into a build target definition.
 The keyword argument `extra_args`, if specified, will be used to replace an entry `@EXTRA_ARGS@` in the argument list.

 ### string object